Ricky Gomes: Club career

 In 2012, after spending pre-season with Braga, he was unable to join the club as Setubal blocked his transfer.

 Ultimately, in 2012, he joined UD Sousense in the Portuguese lower divisions, before later joining Mirandela of the third tier Campeonato de Portugal in late 2012, initially serving as the back-up goalkeeper.
 After the club sold their starting keeper, Gomes became the first-choice keeper, however, in the first practice after his first start, he suffered an injury, putting him out of action.

 Afterwards, he joined another Portuguese club in the Campeonato de Portugal, União Montemor.

 In October 2014, Gomes signed with Deportivo La Coruña B, in the Spanish Tercera División.
-However, Deportivo was concerned about signing him to a full contract, as they would have to pay all of his previous clubs a fee, as well as Gomes' dedication to the Canadian national team program which caused him to miss multiple games.
+However, Deportivo was concerned about signing him to a full contract, as they would have to pay all of his previous clubs a fee, as well as Gomes' dedication to the Canada national team program which caused him to miss multiple games.
 He departed the club in January 2015.

 In January 2015, he joined Dutch club MVV Maastricht, before departing in June.

 In 2015, he returned to Portugal, signing with Campeonato de Portugal side AC Malveira.

 In July 2016, he moved to Scottish club Arbroath in the Scottish League Two.
 He made his unofficial debut in pre-season on July 9, as a second-half substitute against Raith Rovers, He made his official debut on August 2 in the 2016–17 Scottish Challenge Cup against Inverness Caledonian Thistle U20, having to leave the match due to injury.
 He did not see action again until the 8th league match of the season, following an injury to keeper Robbie Mutch.
 In the following match, he played his first full match, earning Man of the Match honours after keeping a clean sheet in a 2-0 victory over Forfar Athletic on October 18.
 Serving as the first choice keeper for the remainder of the season, he helped the club win the League Two title and promotion to the Scottish League One.
 After the season, he re-signed with the club for another season.

 In 2018, he joined Olhanense in the third tier Campeonato de Portugal.
 After serving primarily as a substitute goalkeeper, with limited opportunities, he moved to Casa Pia in February 2019, who played in the same division.
 He was part of Casa Pia's 2019 title winning team.

 In August 2019, he joined União Madeira.

 In March 2020, Gomes signed with Atlético Ottawa of the Canadian Premier League, returning to Canada after 12 years in Europe.
 He was attracted to joining the club, due to the club being owned by Spanish club Atlético Madrid.
 He departed the club after the season, upon the expiry of his contract with the club deciding to not renew his contract, after not having made an appearance for the club in the shortened season.

 In May 2022, he joined the Simcoe County Rovers in League1 Ontario.